 KPMG professionals' conversations across the financial services sector suggest we are in the midst of a massive shift as investors seek to deploy capital in opportunities that provide the desired risk/return profile alongside impact.
 Even casual observers can see that the impact investing market is heading for continued growth.

-COVID-19 is resulting in many re-examining both their core values and the factors that drive value in a business.
-A number of these factors are consistent with the attributes of impactful companies, including an organisation’s agility, culture, employee and brand loyalty.
+COVID-19 is resulting in many reexamining both their core values and the factors that drive value in a business.
+A number of these factors are consistent with the attributes of impactful companies, including an organization’s agility, culture, employee and brand loyalty.
 The intentionality of the positive impact it has on stakeholders is critical, in particular the solutions it offers to societal challenges through its business model.